Ubiquinol Reigns As Powerful Antioxidant

-At Xtend-Life, we recommend that those on statins take our Omega-3 QH Ultra Fish Oil, which includes genuine Kaneka QH Ubiquinol.
+At Xtend-Life, we recommend that those on statins take our Omega 3 / QH Premium Fish Oil, which includes genuine Kaneka QH Ubiquinol.
 While we use Ubiquinol, the more easily absorbed version of Coenzyme Q10 in this product, most other supplements on the market use CoQ10 in the form of ubiquinone, which is more difficult for our bodies to use, and essentially, renders the supplement much less effective.

 It’s also important to remember that Ubiquinol is very unstable and if exposed to air it will quickly change to Ubiquinone, the much less active form of CoQ10.
 So, you have to be careful where you buy it from.
 We mix it into our fish oil as we can do so in controlled conditions under a nitrogen blanket so it never gets exposed to air.
 This is a very important process and something we’re proud of.